Climate Resilience Planning

 The Green Community Designation and Grant Program provides a road map along with financial and technical support to municipalities that 1) pledge to cut municipal energy use by an ambitious and achievable goal of 20 percent over 5 years and 2) meet four other criteria established in the Green Communities Act.
 Participation in the Program has grown steadily since the first group of 35 municipalities achieved designation status in July of 2010 to include 210 cities and towns in the Commonwealth and approximately 68% of the population.
 The benefits of designation extend beyond the Program itself, inspiring cities and towns to undertake additional energy-related initiatives, improve coordination between municipal staff and departments, and increase messaging with the general public about energy-related issues and actions.
 To date, designated Green Communities have been awarded more than $39 million for energy projects.

-Congratulations to Carver, Marion, and Rehoboth, who applied for and were successfully awarded Green Communities Competitive Grants in the Fall 2022 application cycle!!
+Congratulations to Fairhaven and Plainville, who applied for and were successfully awarded Green Communities Competitive Grants in the Fall 2023 application cycle!!

 Communities